 You will be eligible to participate in a vision care plan.
-This plan provides coverage for eye examinations, lenses, frames, and contact lenses.
+There are two plan options, Basic and Premium, This plan which provides\ coverage for eye examinations, lenses, frames, and contact lenses.

 You will have five (5) options to choose from each calendar year during the annual open enrollment process, which will be conducted each Fall preceding the calendar year.
 Your options will include: